 Unfamiliarity with and misconceptions about the cloud are major obstacles to adoption.
-Many organizations simply don’t have enough education and experience with the benefits of the cloud to understand how it helps make your IT environment more flexible.
+Many organisations simply don’t have enough education and experience with the benefits of the cloud to understand how it helps make your IT environment more flexible.
 In addition, there may be a sense that your IT department doesn’t have the resources to implement such sweeping innovation.

 The most common challenges fall into one of these categories: